globalcitizens/citizenships/DN_visas_list.md

 * Portugal.
 * Estonia

+2700 eur+ per months

+* [Malta](https://nomad.residencymalta.gov.mt/).
+This is the only official and public entity for the program.

 The monthly payment for the six months preceding the visa application should be 3,504 Euro (Rs 3, 08...

 * [UAE (Dubai)](https://www.insider.com/live-work-dubai-digital-nomad-remote-visa-2020-10)